arikidev/Sicklines/README.md

 1. Open r2modman and select *Bomb Rush Cyberfunk* as the game and choose any profile
 2. Navigate to the *Online* tab
 3. Find *BepInEx Pack* by BepInEx and install it

-## Adding movestyles

-1. Navigate to your BepInEx installation for the game and open the `BepInEx/config/MoveStyler/` folder
-2. Copy your character files (.cbb and .json) into the `MoveStyler` folder

-## Building the plugin

-This pertains to if you want to build the plugin yourself, not the Unity project.

-You will need to copy Bomb Rush Cyberfunk's `Assembly-CSharp.dll` into the `Libraries` folder of the project, as it is not provided.
-It can be found at `<path to where your games are stored>\BombRushCyberfunk\Bomb Rush Cyberfunk_Data\Managed`

-## Authors and acknowledgment

-This project was based on [CrewBoom] by SGiygas https://github.com/SGiygas/CrewBoom

 ## License
 This project is licensed under the GNU General Public License v3.0